 1) They focus exclusively on keywords and create content for search engines rather than humans, or

-2) They just start writing about stuff they know – willy-nilly and when inspiration strikes or when they’re in the mood to wax philosophical
+2) They just start writing about stuff they know willy-nilly and when inspiration strikes

-The problem is: if your audience doesn’t recognize themselves in your topic – if it’s not something they’re already looking for, struggling with, or super interested in already – it won’t capture their attention and they’ll just keep scrolling.
+The problem is: if your audience doesn’t recognize themselves in your topic – if it’s not something they’re already looking for, struggling with, or super interested in already – they won’t click.

 Instead, focus on creating content you know is popular with your target audience and put your unique spin on it.
 Research what they’re consuming and look for gaps and opportunities that you can fill with your own experience and perspective.